yap5th/RideShare-Web-Application/README.md

 # RideShare@APU Web Application

-## Project Notice
-This repository contains a partial implementation of the original project.

-Admin-side backend functionality is available, while certain user and registration backend features have been removed from this version as those components were developed by other team members.

 ## Overview
 This collaborative academic web project was developed to promote campus-focused carpooling as a solution to reduce carbon emissions, ease traffic congestion, and improve parking availability among students and staff.